avantika45s/Meesho_EcoZen/README.md

        You’ll be prompted to sign in with your GitHub or Microsoft account.

-       Once signed in, go to the Ports panel in VS Code (usually in the bottom panel or via the Command Palette: Ports: Focus on Ports View).
+       Once signed in, go to the Ports panel in VS Code (usually in the bottom panel).

-       Add the port your Django server is running on (default is 8000).
+       Click "Forward a Port" and add the port your Django server is running on (default is 8000).

        After adding the port, you’ll see a public HTTPS link next to it — that is your Dev Tunnel URL.